How to Apply

 Admission to Moore is based on both the quality of your portfolio and your overall academic record.
 Your desire and motivation to make art and your creative potential is also a key factor in the admissions process.
-Careful consideration is given to each applicant to evaluate her potential for success as a student.
+Careful consideration is given to each applicant to evaluate their potential for success as a student at Moore.